roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 06bPage 4

+===

- 06bPage 4 ****** The Hard Body's Continuing Education Ch.
-06b ****** bydlsloan© She was sweaty and wet and totally spent, held up now by her bonds.
+She was sweaty and wet and totally spent, held up now by her bonds.
 "Ready to go home and fuck all night?"
 Ty asked, easing the truck back onto the road.

  "Anything you say," Cori grinned.
 Her nipples ached, her arms and legs were fatigued by the strain, her pussy felt red and swollen and raw, yet she couldn't remember feeling this good in a long time.
 "Wow, I love this truck!"